Frequently Asked Questions

 • We secured almost 90,000 Uncommitted Delegate votes in Washington State!!
 Unfortunately, precinct-level data is still getting figured out so we can only guesstimate that we’ve received 2 Uncommitted Congressional/National Delegates thus far.
 Right now, only the State Party has this information for only King County.

-• We are a multiracial, multifaith anti-war campaign here in Washington State, formed to make it known to President Biden that we are UNCOMMITTED to his administration’s funding of war and genocide in Gaza.
+• We are a multiracial, multifaith anti-war campaign here in Washington State, formed to make it known to any candidate that we are UNCOMMITTED to any administration’s funding of war and genocide in Gaza.

 • Yes.
 A ceasefire is a negotiated end to violence between all parties and to release Palestinians held by Israel and Israelis held in Gaza.

-• It will be difficult for Biden to earn back our trust after financing war and famine in Gaza.
-He must stop funding the Israeli government’s atrocities against the Palestinian people.
+• It will be difficult for Vice President Harris to earn back our trust after being part of an administration financing a war and famine in Gaza.
+Funding to Israeli government’s atrocities against the Palestinian people MUST stop.

-President Biden has been a successful candidate in the past by representing a broad coalition, but right now he’s not representing the vast majority of Democrats who want a ceasefire and an end to our government's unconditional weapons funding of the Israeli military.
+Any candidate is not representing the vast majority of Democrats who want a ceasefire and an end to our government's unconditional weapons funding of the Israeli military.

-Biden’s pro-war stance is also not representing the millions of Muslims, people of color and young people who voted in record numbers to put him in office but who are now out in the streets protesting his policies.
+A pro-war stance is also not representing the millions of Muslims, people of color and young people who voted in record numbers to put the Biden administration in office but who are now out in the streets protesting his policies.

 • In 2008, Obama did not make the ballot in the Michigan primaries but his campaign mobilized young and Black voters to vote “uncommitted” as a symbolic (and real) way to have their voices heard.
 This sent a message about Obama’s popularity among Democratic voters to the Party’s establishment.